 The pay-off to this homeowner built homestead?
 The only bill they have is ¼ of the property taxes on 60 acres of land!
 Think about it, what would you be willing to give up for the freedom of having only one bill a year?

-This is the first of a six part series, I am going to take you on a tour of the off-grid home without solar assist and a walk around the farm.
+This is part of an off grid series, where I take you on a tour of the off-grid home without solar assist and a walk around the farm.